mikebaldi/Idle-Champions/ReadMe.txt

+Mad Wizard Gem Farming Script
-Re-written/Modified by: mikebaldi
+revised by mikebaldi
+version: 200202 (2/2/20)
+by Bootch
+version: 191020 (10/20/19)

-This script is a modified version by Bootch. https://github.com/bootch-ds/Idle-Champs
+original script by Hikibla

 I have no training in programing, scripting, coding, etc. I made these modifications through trial and error.
 They may not work for you and they may do things unintended.
-If you use them, please monitor a few runs to ensure things are working properly.

-I will provide a better update on the modifications when I have time, but here is a short list that may not be comprehensive:

-1. Must use F key leveling.
-2. Must have familiars set via Saved Formation 1, the script will not manually place them.
-3. Must include a familiar on click damage, the script will not level up click damage anymore.
-4. The script does not spam ultimates on Z14.
-5. The script spams ultimates as part of early leveling to get Havilar's imp Dembo on the field.
-This ultimate has a very quick cooldown, so if you spend a significant time doing early leveling (10 seconds maybe) then it may cause you to lose Dembo.
-I hope to fix this in the future, along with other early leveling issues I have.
-6. Some tweaks were made to pixel locations due to a recent patch.
-Some were not tweaked so some functions may not work.
-7. Some users can't get this script to work.
-I don't know why.

 Use this script at your own risk.
 I make no promises or gaurantees that it will work as intended.

+My modifications include the following:

+1. Added a global variable to adjust F-Key level up delay.
+This can be adjusted in the settings file.
+2. Added a global variable to enable or disabled z14 ultimates.
+This can be adjusted in the settings file.
+3. Disabled mouse click level up of click damage.
+4. Adjusted pixel locations due to a UI update in a recent patch.
+5. Added a loop to spam ultimates as part of do early leveling to summon Dembo.

+Known Issues:

+1. Mouse click leveling of champions does not work.
+2. Some users cannot get the script to do anything once the adventure begins.
+3. Ultimate loop to summon Dembo does not appear to always work.

-The below is the original ReadMe.txt
+The following is the original ReadMe.txt

 original script was written by Hikibla but  numerous functions and code have evolved since then